antonum/AKS-ActiveActive-Redis/README.md

 ### Resource groups

-Scripts currently hardcoded to use `anton-rg-aa-aks` as a resource group name for AKS resources.
-TODO - introduce parameter.
+Terraform scripts would create a resource group to deploy AKS clusters.
+Default name is `anton-rg-aa-aks`You can change that name in `variables.tf` file.
 This group is temporary and is destroyed upon `terraform destroy`.
-It is different from the `DNS_RESOURCE_GROUP` that should exist and contain DNS record.
+This resource group is different from the `DNS_RESOURCE_GROUP` that should exist and contain DNS record.

 ### Software